African Leadership Failure: The Notorious cases of Gowon, Obasanjo and Babangida of Nigeria

-A man of squalid clumsiness, mind and mien, analysed by his one of his kinsmen* as suffering from incurable inferiority complex, every escapade of the man in uniform and local agbada has seen unmitigated disaster for the Nigerian nation since the late nineteen sixties of the Nigerian war.
+A man of squalid clumsiness of mind and mien, analysed by his kinsman* as having a complex, any escapade of the man, whether in uniform or local agbada, has been unmitigated disaster for the Nigerian nation since the late nineteen sixties of the Nigerian war.

 Obasanjo will be remembered for his three years as military head of state after the assassination of his commander-in-chief Murtala Mohammed in the Dimka-led coup.
-In those brief years, his lame-duck foreign policy witnessed reversal of the Murtala braying that somehow saw the nationalisation of British Petroleum in the fight for a free and independent Angola and all of Southern Africa.
-In Obasanjo’s uneventful, unremarkable, feudal-guided tenure, positive action was replaced with loud mouthed sterility.
+In those brief years, his lame-duck foreign policy saw to the reversal of the Murtala braying that somehow enabled the nationalisation of British Petroleum in the fight for a free and independent Angola and some of Southern Africa.
+During Obasanjo’s uneventful, unremarkable, feudal-guided tenure, positive action was replaced with loud-mouthed sterility.

-If we discard the ludicrous declaration in 1979 that Nigeria will become one of the ten leading nations of the world by the end of the (twentieth) century and his OFN programme, Operation Feed the Nation, which soon panned out to kindergarten sing-song among school children, we are left only the memento of his commandeering adventure at Otta farms – a bogus acquisition that still could not even feed the general himself, until regrettable intervention by meddlesome political interlopers brought his portraiture back to state house in 1999 as ‘civilian’ president.
-The quote mark on civilian comes from Nigerian experience that there could be nothing civil about one whose avowed temperaments have been inebriated in the mind-control mechanism of the armed forces, the predatory robotoid mindset which they mistake for, and keep calling, patriotism(1).
+If we discard his ludicrous declaration in 1979 that Nigeria will become one of the ten leading nations of the world by the (twentieth) century, and his OFN programme, Operation Feed the Nation, which only panned out to kindergarten sing-song among school children, we are left only the memento of his commandeering adventure at Otta farms – a bogus land grab that still could not feed the general himself, until regrettable intervention by meddlesome political interlopers brought his portraiture back to state house in 1999 as ‘civilian’ president.
+The quote mark on civilian comes from our knowledge that there could be nothing civil about these Nigerians inebriated with mind-control by their armed forces – the robotoid reptilian mindset they had mistaken for, and kept calling, patriotism(1).

-That end of twentieth century which Obasanjo had predicted for Nigeria’s rise to world status was to culminate under his presidency in harrowing eight years of national corruption, abuse of power and sale of government assets in the name of a privatisation and monetisation policy.
-Allied with an insane bid to alter the constitution to allow him a third tenure, Obasanjo’s twice-failed despotism offered nothing to actualise the potential of a nation, or improve the lot of the suffering majority of Nigerian people.
+Ironically, that twentieth century which Obasanjo had predicted for Nigeria’s rise to world status was to culminate under his presidency in harrowing eight years of national corruption, abuse of power and sale of government assets in the name of a privatisation and monetisation policy.
+Allied with an insane bid to alter the constitution to award himself a third tenure, Obasanjo’s twice-failed despotism offered nothing to actualise the potential of a nation or improve the lot of the suffering majority of Nigerian people.

-Rather, lacking in human compassion, a symptom of being stoked in occult demonism, Aso Rock under the author of literary drivels, to wit, My Command and This Animal Called Man, slipped in positive international rating and descended in odium as one of the most corrupt governments of the world.
-His Financial Crimes Commision was first to morph into witch-hunt machinery against political opponents, while a satanic band of his preferred sycophants and toadying hangers-on in his Peoples Democratic Party, PDP, fed fat on the cabalism and mediocrity of his civil dictatorship.
+Rather, lacking in human compassion, a symptom of being stoked in occult demonism, Aso Rock under the author of such literary drivels as My Command and This Animal Called Man, slipped in positive international rating and descended in odium as one of the most corrupt governments of the world.
+His Financial Crimes Commision was first to morph into witch-hunt against political opponents, while a satanic band of his preferred sycophants and toadying hangers-on in his Peoples Democratic Party, PDP, fed fat on the cabalism and mediocrity of his civil dictatorship.

 Having sponsored corruption at senate, bribing assemblymen to have his less-than-nationalist way with the constitution, Obasanjo’s leadership ended ignominiously, but not until he had succeeded in turning himself and his cult followers into millionaires from state capture and fraudulent privatisation exercises.

-Is it the forgiving spirit or illiterate disinterest of Nigerian masses that regale aged despots strutting around in the manner of Orwellian Napoleon and making a hogwash of pronouncements which further cast question marks on their real objective for the nation beyond primordial self interest?
-Both options defy a simple answer.
+Is it the forgiving spirit, or illiterate disinterest, of Nigerian masses that regale these aged despots in the manner of Orwell’s Napoleon making a hogwash of pronouncements which further cast question marks on their real objective for the nation beyond primordial self interest?
+Both options defy any answer.

 Ibrahim Babangida 1941 –

-Perhaps the more vexatious of the hypocrisy of Nigeria’s leadership failures is Ibrahim Babangida whose seeming reticence nowadays might not be unconnected with his confessed preparation towards meeting his maker.
-This man’s ‘You-chop-me-I-chop’ regime, in local Nigerian parlance, like Obasanjo’s, presided over serial liquidation of Nigeria’s intelligent citizenry.
+Perhaps the more vexatious of the hypocrisy of Nigeria’s leadership failures is Ibrahim Babangida who ruled from 1985 to 1992.
+His seeming reticence these days might not be unconnected with a self-confessed preparation towards meeting his maker.
+This man’s ‘You-chop-me-I-chop’ regime, in the Nigerian parlance of corruption, like Obasanjo’s, presided over serial liquidation of Nigeria’s intelligent citizenry.

 The official complicity in the gruesome murder of Dele Giwa signalled the end of bold investigative journalism for Nigeria.
 Today’s mainstream traditional and online media are awash with quackery, dumbed down in sensationalist trivia, replete with poverty of vision and housemanship, squarely from that horrendous despatch of Dele Giwa by military parcel bomb under Babangida in 1987.

-Finally and most unforgivably came the reversion of a positive national trajectory, where people had united in real tolerance, unity, faith, peace and progress.
+Finally and most unforgivably came the reversion of a positive national trajectory, where people had united in real ‘unity, faith, peace and progress,’ far beyond their rabble-rousing national anthem.
 Babangida’s junta annulled the only credible, free and fair elections of 1993 since the history of Nigeria for the simple unacknowledged reason it was won by a powerful, independent-minded Moshood Abiola from Nigeria’s west and not the clueless nonentity, Bashir Tofa, from Nigeria’s north.

 Yakubu Gowon 1934 –

-Before these strange dissonant couplets, Yakubu Gowon, a pitiful no-brainer from Nigeria’s Christian north, had been nose-led by the cabalists of the feudal estate in the horrid sixties to help sink a whole country in internecine warfare he should have averted if only he had the steel and honour to keep an accord.
+Before these dissonant couplets was Yakubu Gowon, a pitiful no-brainer from Nigeria’s Christian north.
+This colonel-turned-general was nose-led by the feudal estate in the horrid sixties, along with his friend and colleague, Odumegwu Ojukwu, to help sink a whole country in internecine warfare he should have averted if only he had the honour to keep an accord.

-Occasionally, these days, the inane octogenarian in him finds relevance in pontificating national unity on the pages of newspapers.
-It is currently a joke in local circles how both Gowon and Obasanjo had retarded their nation states to pristine bankruptcy, signed off to go get some education they never really had in the beginning, and were back few years later with their PhDs in continental retardation.
+Occasionally, these days, the inane octogenarian in Dr. Gowon finds relevance in pontificating national unity on the pages of newspapers.
+It is a rueful joke in local circles how both Gowon and Obasanjo had retarded their nation states to pristine bankruptcy, signed off to go get some education they never really had in the beginning, and were back few years later with their PhDs in continental retardation.

-Till date, the commissioned hypocrites and institutes of ridicule among the comity of civilised humanity have not had the moral imperative, let alone the introspection of age, to own up to their roles in extinguishing an African hope.
-Gowon, Obasanjo and Babangida have preferred the rotten old path of farcical dissembling of their historical culpability.
-Rather to keep on parroting unity and faith seems their endgame to the infernal.
+Till date, our commissioned hypocrites and institutions of national ridicule have not had the moral imperative, let alone the introspection of age, to own up to their roles in extinguishing an African hope.
+Gowon, Obasanjo and Babangida have preferred the rotten old path of farcical dissembling of their historical culpability in parroting unity and faith, which apparently might prove their endgame to the infernal.

 And such is why Africa is slow to heal

-A continent of chronic kleptomaniacs masquerading as leaders and fathers of nations has seemed the lot of Africa with its contact with the West.
-And so a legacy of KLEPTOCRACY was foisted upon the continent, empowering government and legislation in the hands of thieves.
+A continent of chronic kleptomaniacs masquerading as leaders and fathers of nations has seemed the lot of Africa from its contact with the West.
+And so, regimes of KLEPTOCRACY are foisted upon the continent, empowering government and legislation in the hands of thieves.
 Evidenced all round Nigeria are thieving senators, thieving representatives and thieving governors.
-Which is why the ghosts of past looters, these hypocrites of unity who cannibalised their nation under the watch of whole generations, must remain so sordid, so contemptible, so morally reprehensible to collective sensitivities as to be ostracised and exorcised, by every means necessary, from the personal or collective domain.
+Which is why the ghosts of these looters, these hypocrites of unity, who cannibalised their nation under the watch of whole generations, must remain so sordid, and so reprehensible to collective sensitivities, as to be ostracised and exorcised, by every means necessary, from the personal or collective domain.

-Where it is inevitable to engage our discourse on these vile groups of humans who incarnated upon our nation space, no self-respecting writer, journalist, historian and educationist should fail to remind the readers, listeners, students and successive generations the amoral legacies of reprieved murderers and desecrators of our general estate.
+Where it is inevitable to engage our discourse on such humans who incarnated upon our nation-space, let us suggest that no self-respecting writer, journalist, historian and educationist should fail to remind the readers, listeners, students and successive generations the amoral legacies of such reprieved murderers and desecrators of our general estate.

-Only when these ugly facts of history are established upon the collective memory might the people of Nigeria breathe new air of enlightenment.
-Only then might they rise to the moment of justice, enthroning progressive change with the new order they must vow to bring in through a restructured federation.
+Only when these ugly facts of history are established upon collective memory might the people choose a new path of enlightenment.
+Only then might they rise to the moment of justice, enthroning progressive change with the new order they must vow to bring in through a grassroots-restructured political federation.